Gilmardealcantara/DesignPatterns/Readme.md

 The command pattern can be stored, reused or used for und purposes.

 5.4 - Template Method
+Template pattern use inheritance instead of interfaces.
+We demonstrate the template method pattern by an example, and that example will be the creation of multiple battlefields in our application.

 5.5 - State Pattern
+The state pattern is great at well, imitating states in your app.
+This is a finite state machine diagram.
+We begin with three states for our multiplayer mode subscription.